Updated March 2019

 The Ultra model uses internal Lithium-ion batteries and will purify 50 liters on a full charge.
 I actually think it’s more than that but that’s a safe number to count on.
 It charges via a standard mini-usb connection that is common to many other devices such as a cell phone.

 The Ultra charges great from solar panels or other portable battery chargers.
 I’ve used mine extensively with the Goal Zero Nomad 7 solar panel.
-On our most recent trip to
+On our most recent trip to Nepal we were purifying 10 liters a day for our group and did that for 21 days in cloudy weather without any problems.

 By now you must be saying, “how durable can this thing be?”
 “I have light bulbs in the house that go out all the time!”
 I get it, I had the same concerns.